OneWeekCodeCamp/curriculum/day4/README.md

 * Create 3 buttons each with the name of an animal so when the user clicks the name of the animal will be logged in the console.

 ## Second exercise
 * Create an AJAX request to the flickr api to fetch the value of the button clicked.
 Console.log the data you get from Flickr.
+PS: find out how to console.log the urls to the images.
+(You'll need to navigate into *items* -> *media* -> *m*)
 * Render the animal Images on the page.

 ### Hints: